 I discovered that I had been sexually abused as a child.

 I was born on a farm and at the age of six, my father thought it was a good idea to join the religious ministry.
 From that point on we moved around a lot leading a very nomadic lifestyle.
-Being the minister’s daughter, tall and blonde, a straight-A student, and a top athlete, I was always a very unpopular person – or at least that’s what I thought.
+Being the minister’s daughter, tall and blonde, a straight-A student.
+A top athlete, I was always a very unpopular person – or at least that’s what I thought.
 During my school years, I was bullied, isolated, and rejected.

 I carried the weight of other people’s opinions and actions and was constantly on guard.
 This mindset was added to through bullying.
 During my final recovery period I identified the underlying reasons that saw these experiences occur.